pegasone/pegasone.github.io/index.md

 ![Figure 10](/img/img001.png)

-This is likely due to the high number of tests conducted in that country in June-July, as communicated in the [media](https://www.statista.com/statistics/1111601/covid-19-tests-carried-out-daily-in-the-us/).
+This is likely due to an increasingly high number of tests conducted in that country in June-July, as communicated in the [media](https://www.statista.com/statistics/1111601/covid-19-tests-carried-out-daily-in-the-us/).

 ![Figure 11](/img/img016.png)